No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of steerable assemblages

-where $\rho_\lambda$ are density matrices in $\mathcal{L}(\mathcal{H}_{B})$ and $r(\lambda)$, $p_{\lambda}(a|x)$ are probability distributions.
-Assemblages that are not unsteerable are said to be \emph{steerable} \cite{Wiseman_Steering_2007}.
-We should note the similarity between the definition of local boxes, eq. \eqref{Eq.DefLocal}, and unsteerable assemblages, eq. \eqref{eq:LHS-model}.
-Both definitions follow the same idea, that correlations between parts can be generated from, and mediated by, a classical latent variable $\lambda$.
+We should note the similarity between the definition of local behaviours, eq.~\eqref{Eq.DefLocal}, and unsteerable assemblages, eq.~\eqref{eq:LHS-model}.
+Both definitions follow the same idea that correlations between parts can be generated from and mediated by a classical hidden variable $\lambda$.
+If an assemblage is unsteerable, we say that it admits a local hidden state (LHS) model.
+Assemblages that do not admit a local hidden-state (LHS) model are said to be steerable \cite{Wiseman_Steering_2007}.

+Note that unsteerability does not imply separability of the underlying quantum state, as there are bipartite entangled states that are unsteerable \cite{Wiseman_Steering_2007}, similarly to the fact that there exist bipartite entangled states that do not exhibit nonlocality \cite{werner1989states}.